The Coast Is Clear (Tracy Lawrence album)

 The Coast Is Clear is the fifth studio album by American country music artist Tracy Lawrence.
-It produced five singles: "How a Cowgirl Says Goodbye", "Better Man, Better Off", "The Coast Is Clear", "One Step Ahead of the Storm" and "While You Sleep".
+It produced five singles: "How a Cowgirl Says Goodbye", "Better Man, Better Off", "The Coast Is Clear", and "While You Sleep".
 Though the first two singles charted at #2 and #4 on the country chart, respectively, the title track was the first single of Lawrence's career to fall short of the Top Ten.
-"While You Sleep" missed the Top 40 entirely, and "One Step Ahead of the Storm" failed to chart at all.
+"While You Sleep" missed the Top 40 entirely.
 Lawrence did not release another studio album until Lessons Learned, in 2000.